 Good and bad customers are found at every corner of the world.
 But, to succeed in a market, a business owner should recognize the bad ones and learn how to deal with them fairly.
 Misbehaving towards your unhappy customers will almost certainly harm your reputation and create a negative impact on your business.
 With the help of the above points, you can easily learn how to spot the bad customers on your online store and deal with them properly.

 Paul Simmons is a prolific blogger and a web development and designing enthusiast.
 He boasts more than 7 years of experience in helping businesses gain impressive exposure and valuable user experience.
-Currently, he is working at the FME – Logo Design Company where he leads the team in various eCommerce web development projects.
+Currently, he is working at the FME – Logo Design Company where he leads in various eCommerce web development projects.